AaronWhiteTech/Microsoft-365/README.md

-Creation of mobile device managment, set to quarintine, unknown devices
+Creation of mobile device managment, set to quarintine unknown devices that are new to the network